WVU School of Medicine- Clinical Health Psychology Residency- Bariatrics

 Why Choose This Fellowship:

 -Diverse training across the bariatrics continuum.
-Gain hands-on experience a at leading academic institution across all aspects of bariatric care (i.e., behavioral weight loss, medical weight loss, pre and post- surgery, both laparoscopic and endoscopic surgical procedures).
+Gain hands-on experience a at leading academic institution across all aspects of bariatric care (i.e., behavioral weight loss, medical weight loss, pre and post- surgery, laparoscopic, robotic, and endoscopic surgical procedures).

--Broad range of specialized rotations: customize your experience in areas such as Transplant Evaluation, Primary Care/ Integrated Behavioral Health and more.
+-Broad range of specialized rotations: customize your experience in areas such as Transplant Evaluation, Behavioral Sleep Medicine/ CBT-I, Primary Care/ Integrated Behavioral Health and more.
 We offer flexibility to tailor your training plan to fit your career goals.

 -Earn a competitive salary and benefits of $52,940, with $750 for educational expenses as well as EPPP study materials paid for by the Department.